withastro/astro/.changeset/tiny-days-dance.md

 ---
 ```

-Later, you can get back the URL in the same way:
+Later, you can decode the URL in the same way:

 ```astro
 ---